 Glomerular diseases, excluding diabetic nephropathy, account for about 25% of the cases of chronic kidney disease worldwide.
 Given the magnitude of long-term morbidity from glomerular diseases and in particular its frequent manifestation in younger patients, it is critical that they be diagnosed efficiently and that management be optimized to control disease and prevent progressive renal insufficiency.

 Drs.
-Jürgen Floege (University of Aachen, Germany) and Brad Rovin (Ohio State University, USA) will co-chair this conference.
+Jürgen Floege (University of Aachen, Germany) and Brad Rovin (Ohio State University, USA) co-chaired this conference.